mspnp/aks-baseline-regulated/docs/deploy/05-networking-hub.md

 After executing these steps you'll have the `rg-enterprise-networking-hubs` resource group populated with a regional virtual network (vnet), Azure Firewall, Azure Bastion, and Azure Monitor & Flow Log storage for network observability.
 No spokes will have been created yet, so the default firewall rules are maximally restrictive, as there is no expected outflow of traffic so none is allowed.
 We'll open up access on an as-needed bases throughout this walk through.

-Specifically, you'll see networking/hub-region.v​_n_.json referenced a couple times in this process.
-Think of this as an evolution of a _single_ ARM template as the number and needs of the connected spokes change over time.
-You can diff the v​_n_ and v​_n+1_ ARM templates to see this progression over time.
-Typically your network team would have encapsulated this hub in a file named something like `hub-eastus2.json` and updated it in their source control as dependencies/requirements dictate.
+Specifically, you'll see networking/hub-region.v​_n_.bicep referenced a couple times in this process.
+Think of this as an evolution of a _single_ template as the number and needs of the connected spokes change over time.
+You can diff the v​_n_ and v​_n+1_ templates to see this progression over time.
+Typically your network team would have encapsulated this hub in a file named something like `hub-eastus2.bicep` and updated it in their source control as dependencies/requirements dictate.
 It likely would have not taken as many parameters as either, as those would be constants that could be easily defined directly in the template as the file would be specific to the region's spokes.
 To keep this reference implementation more flexible on what region you select, you'll be asked to provide deployment parameters and the filename can remain the generic name of hub-​_region_.

 The examples that follow use `eastus2` as the primary region.
 You're welcome to change this in the ARM template parameters throughout this walkthrough.
 Clusters are regional resources; and the expectation is that your regional hub, regional spoke, and regional workload are all sharing the same region.
 So if you make a change to the region, be sure you change it in _all_ places along the way.
 For a reference architecture of a general-purpose, multi-region cluster, see [AKS Baseline for Multi-Region Topology](https://github.com/mspnp/aks-baseline-multi-region).